IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 # Preparing the model

-For concreteness, suppose the model has been written in Python.
-In that case, the repository of the project might look as follows:
+The suggested structure of the repository hosting the model is as follows:

 ```
 .
-├── prediction
+├── prediction/
 │   ├── __init__.py
 │   ├── main.py
 │   ├── model.py